-Procedures for Designation of Emergency Contact Information
+Procedures for Designation of Missing Person Contact:

-1. Students aged 18 and above and emancipated minors:
+A. Students aged 18 and above and emancipated minors:

-Students will be given the opportunity along with the housing agreement to register a confidential individual or individuals to be contacted by the college in an emergency.
+Students will be given the opportunity along with the housing agreement to register a confidential individual or individuals to be contacted by the college in the event of a missing person.
 This contact information will only be accessible to authorized campus officials and may not be disclosed except to law enforcement personnel in the furtherance of a missing person investigation.
 This individual(s) will be contacted no later than 24 hours after the time that the student is determined to be missing in accordance with the procedures set forth below.
 This designation will remain in effect until changed or revoked by the individual.

-2. Students under the age of 18:
+B. Students under the age of 18: